 Does the course prepare me to sit for the CPDT exam?

 VSA graduates will be well-prepared for the skills and knowledge portion of the CPDT exam.
 However, there are elements to that certification process which require longer periods of practical experience which you will continue to gain after graduation from the Dog Trainer Course.
+The Dog Trainer Course is approved for 30 CEUs by CCPDT.

 Is Victoria Stilwell Academy a licensed school?